Senipah/VBA-Better-Array/docs/api/methods/ToString.md

 # ToString

 ## Description
 The `ToString()` method returns a string representing the array structure and its elements.
-Arrays are enclosed with square brackets.
-Elements are comma-separated.
+By default, arrays are enclosed with curly braces and elements are comma-separated.
 Object types are represented as "[Object]".
 Set the `PrettyPrint` argument to `True` to format the returned string with indentation for easier viewing of long or nested arrays.

 ## Syntax